Engineering is the application of mathematics and science to develop products, processes, or systems that positively impact people’s lives.

 Then consider majoring in engineering, computer science, or environmental science.

-We're so excited you're considering the University of Oklahoma, one of Princeton Review’s top public universities in the nation in terms of academic excellence and cost for students.
+We're so excited that you're considering the University of Oklahoma.
 The first step on your path to becoming a Sooner is to apply!
-Each application is read thoroughly, thoughtfully and fairly to evaluate all-around excellence in academics, the arts, athletics, leadership, service, citizenship and character.
+Each application is read thoroughly, thoughtfully, and fairly to evaluate all-around excellence in academics, the arts, athletics, leadership, service, citizenship, and character.

 If you decide this is the right fit for you, here are some tips to keep in mind:

-- Apply early.
-Our scholarship deadline for incoming freshmen is Feb.1.
+- Our scholarship deadline for incoming freshmen is Feb.
+1

 Applicants must meet or exceed the University if Oklahoma Graduate College Requirements.
 Additionally applicants should check with each of the schools in the College of Engineering for more specific guidelines and requirements in each graduate degree and applicants must fill out an additional application with the College of Engineering.

 To have a competitive application, applicants should meet or exceed: